Result filters

 Search results

-• The CLASSLA-StanfordNLP model for lemmatisation of standard Croatian
+• The CLASSLA-StanfordNLP model for lemmatisation of standard Serbian 1.2

 This model for morphosyntactic annotation of standard Slovenian was built with the CLASSLA-StanfordNLP tool (https://github.com/clarinsi/classla-stanfordnlp) by training on the ssj500k training corpus (http://hdl.handle.net/11356/1210) and using the CLARIN.SI-embed.sl word embeddings (http://hdl.handle.net/11356/1204).
 The model produces simultaneously UPOS, FEATS and XPOS (MULTEXT-East) labels.
 The estimated F1 of the XPOS annotations is ~97.06.
-The difference to the previous version of the model is that now the whole XPOS tag is predicted and not specific characters, as was the case in stanfordnlp, which resulted in illegal XPOS tags (and slightly decreased performance).
+The difference to the previous version of the model is that the model now also includes the Sloleks inflectional lexicon.

-• The CLASSLA-Stanza model for UD dependency parsing of standard Croatian 2.1
+• The CLASSLA-StanfordNLP model for morphosyntactic annotation of standard Bulgarian 1.1